decompals/slinky/docs/file_format/file.md

 ### Valid values

-A list of two-tuples of strings.
+A non-empty list of two-tuples of strings.

 ## `include_if_all`